 Pitti Palace, part of the Uffizi Galleries, is a Renaissance royal palace that now houses a dazzling array of Italian and European art.
 And as you know, most royal courts have massive gardens for the lords and ladies to hang out in.

 In the mid-1500s, the Medici family began work on these world-famous gardens, creating a style that would become the model for many European courts to follow.
 Over the next two centuries, famous architects and artists continued to refine and enhance the landscape’s beauty.

-Since there was no natural source for water on the palace grounds, the planners brought a conduit from the Arno River to provide the elaborate irrigation system and bring water to the many fountains of Bobobli.
+Since there was no natural source of water on the palace grounds, the planners brought a conduit from the Arno River to provide an elaborate irrigation system and bring water to the many fountains of Bobobli.
 As you meander through the gardens, you will find the Grotto of Adam and Eve; the Lemon House (home to some 500 citrus plants); the grand Boboli Amphitheatre; and the Royal Stables.